MattMS/my-thoughts/on/why_CoffeeScript/README.md

 ## Less characters

-This may not matter as much with a properly configured editor, but I still like the reduced cluter of unnecessary characters.
+This may not matter as much with a properly configured editor, but I still like the reduced clutter of unnecessary characters.

 I cringe a little whenever I see a block of closing braces/brackets.